pace-neutrons/Horace/documentation/user_docs/docs/manual/Generic_Transformation.rst

 Finally user should be familiar with concept of object oriented programming as to write custom transformation one needs to use properties of the core transformation classes ``PageOp_sqw_op`` or
 ``PageOp_sqw_op_bin_pixels`` described below alongside with the description of the appropriate algorithm.

+.. _sqw-op-algorithm:

 ``sqw_op`` algorithm
 ====================

-``sqw_op`` is the algorithm, which provides user with opportunity to modify signal and error values and perform multiple unary or binary operations in simultaneously transforming large ``sqw`` object.
+``sqw_op`` is the algorithm, which provides user with opportunity to modify signal and error values and perform multiple unary or binary operations simultaneously while transforming large ``sqw`` object.
 Its signature looks as follows:

 .. code-block:: matlab